 So, now there’s pretty much just one type of person – who believe that it’s imperative that our systems and devices not only converge on an operational level, but also on a cybersecurity level.

-Today’s IT ecosystem is made up products and services from a variety vendors hopefully working together to create a complete solution.
+Today’s IT ecosystem is made up of products and services from a variety of vendors, hopefully working together to create a complete solution.
 Added to this mix have been smartphones, laptops and tablets that run software which needs access to the system – all of which represent a potential cyber risk.
 It could be a Trojan horse accidentally introduced through a device or a determined hacker exploiting an unsecured connection to cloud storage.

 Even if physical security is run on a separate network from the corporate IT infrastructure (now an impractical and expensive solution) human beings are fallible: an inadvertent connection to a broadband router; an accidental cross connection in a wiring closet or any number of unintentional oversights.
 It’s important to remember that there are no guarantees in cybersecurity

 In the face of all these challenges, how do you develop an effective cybersecurity strategy?

 The solution is to find an optimal way of merging the best practices of both the physical security world with the best practices of a traditional IT domain without introducing new cybersecurity vulnerabilities for other components in the converged system.

 In a converged ecosystem such as an IP-based physical security scenario, the cyber threats and vulnerabilities become far more complex.
 Not only does the number of components increase, so do the number of vendors that are supplying that technology and the number of users accessing them.
 To mitigate risks in this kind of an open ecosystem, you need all the vendors operating off the same cybersecurity playbook.